In this post, you’ll learn what’s involved with website care, and why it’s important to regularly care for your website.

-The downside is two-fold.
-First, that means you need to stay on top of your website so it’s updated behind-the-scenes to keep up with all of those changes.
+The downside to such a fast-moving internet platform is two-fold.
+First, it means you need to stay on top of your website so it’s updated, backed up, and secure to keep up with all of those changes.
 That’s the first part of website care.

 Second, keeping your website content really targeted is crucial for you to keep getting your message out there.
 More people are online than in any other setting, and that represents a huge potential customer base.
 Evolving your website content to keep up with that audience is also part of regular care.

 I genuinely care about my clients and want to help them value their time and their investment.
 Website care is like insurance — you would never drive your car without auto insurance.
 Having proper updates and backup for measures in place your website is equally as critical.

 But I also don’t think website care is going to be right for everyone.
 Next, I’m going to explain how to know when you’re ready to outsource your website care.

 Outsourcing isn’t right for you if…

 If your website isn’t a revenue-building part of your business, I don’t recommend outsourcing its care.
 I have a friend who is a massage therapist.
 She’s located here in Kansas City, where I live, and markets to this geographical area.